As protestors stormed the Capitol building on Wednesday, Bitcoin’s price reached new highs as did stock markets. We explain why.

 Ethereum’s price had a similar sharp uptick during that critical hour lifting the whole market to the $1 trillion mark for the first time in its history.
 Coincidence?
 Not exactly.
 What happens in US politics has a profound effect on cryptocurrency prices.

 As we’ve argued several times before in Market Watch, US market movements are becoming more correlated with what happens with Bitcoin.
 The reason?
 The institutional investors and hedge fund managers that have moved into the space have skin in both games: that of the US economy and that of Bitcoin.
 As a result, their performance is drawn closer as investors treat Bitcoin like any other asset.
+Convert BTC to XMR or other coins if you want.

 Biden is good for Bitcoin